QLD Construction Site Accident Lawyers

 • Injured workers may be able to lodge a claim against a contractor who is not their employer.

-Despite the safety laws, people are still suffer serious injuries on the job in Queensland, particularly in the mining and civil construction industries.
+Despite the safety laws, people still suffer serious injuries on the job in Queensland, particularly in the mining and civil construction industries.

 Statistics show you have a higher-than-average risk of being harmed.
 If you are male, over 45 years old and work in one of these industries: